gtorodelvalle/presentations/Client-side Storage APIs/README.md

-# TYPESCRIPT: APLICATION-SCALE JAVASCRIPT DEVELOPMENT
+# CLIENT-SIDE STORAGE APIs

-These are the slides I used in the talk I gave at the DevCon 1 conference organized by Telefónica Digital and held in Madrid on the 27th and 28th of November, 2012.
+These are the slides I used in the talk I gave at the Firefox OS Apps Day organized by Mozilla and held in Barcelona (Spain) on the 26th of January, 2013.

 Enjoy!

 ________________________________________________

-Copyright (C) 2012 Germán Toro del Valle, <a href="https://twitter.com/gtorodelvalle" target="_blank">@gtorodelvalle</a>
+Copyright (C) 2013 Germán Toro del Valle, <a href="https://twitter.com/gtorodelvalle" target="_blank">@gtorodelvalle</a>